Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 A gap junction is a specialized cell junction that directly connects the cytoplasm of two cells.

-Describe the functions of gap junctions
+Describe the characteristics of gap junctions

 Gap junctions allow various molecules and ions to pass freely between cells.